14 Nissan • Jerusalem

 I sighed.
 “He’d look normal if it wasn’t for all these gashes and the bruises on His face.
 Why did they have to hit Him so many times?”

-Nicodemus shrugged.
+Nicodemus sighed.
 “Don’t stop, Joseph.
 I’m not sure we can get Him into the tomb by sunset as it is!”
 He was right.
 The sun was already partially hidden by the horizon.
-I grabbed the basin of water and dumped it into a nearby bush then spread out the linen on the stretcher.
-Gently, we arranged the body on it.
+I grabbed the basin of bloody water we had used to clean Him and dumped it into a nearby bush.
+After spreading out the linen on the stretcher, we gently arranged the body on it.

 Nicodemus opened one of the bags of myrrh and aloe resin he brought.
 “I still can’t believe He’s gone.”
 Nicodemus spread the spices on His stomach and between His arms and body.
 “I always expected Him to settle down and get married, then continue His ministry from home like other sages.
 Couldn’t you see Him and Lazarus’ youngest sister setting up housekeeping?
 What’s her name anyway?”